pomle/audio-ident/README.md

 # audio-ident

-A JavaScript library for identifying WAVE and FLAC files.
+Ultrafast zero-dependency JavaScript library for identifying WAVE and FLAC files in the browser.

 ## Usage